LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Methodology

-The decomposition part of the LOCUS model in (\ref{eq:LocusICA1}) takes a similar form as the probabilistic ICA \citep{hyvarinen2001independent, beckmann2004probabilistic} which is a classical blind source separation method .
-However, there are key distinctions between LOCUS and ICA.
-The existing connectivity ICA methods such as connICA \citep{amico2017mapping} simply vectorizes a connectivity matrix and assumes the $p$ elements in $\bm S_{\ell}$ are independent random samples from the same latent variable, ignoring the network topology structure across the brain.
+The decomposition part of the LOCUS model in (\ref{eq:LocusICA1}) takes a similar form as the probabilistic ICA \citep{hyvarinen2001independent, beckmann2004probabilistic} which is a classical blind source separation method.
+However, there are key distinctions between LOCUS and ICA methods.
+For example, the existing connectivity ICA methods such as connICA \citep{amico2017mapping} simply vectorizes a connectivity matrix and assumes the $p$ elements in $\bm s_{\ell}$ are independent random samples from the same latent variable, ignoring the network topology structure across the brain.
 In comparison, LOCUS models the source signal using a low-rank structure which is well-motivated by the characteristics of the connectivity metrics.
 The low-rank structure offers several major advantages.
 First, it leads to a significant reduction of the number of parameters from a quadratic function of the number of nodes $V$ to a linear function of $V$, hence improving reliability in estimation.
 Furthermore, the low-rank structure offers appealing interpretations for neurocircuitry structures.
-Each of the $R_\ell$ subspace dimension can potentially reveal an underlying neurophysiological event that contributes to the connectivity trait where $\bm X_{\ell}^{(r)}$ captures the activity of $V$ nodes in the $r$th neural event, allowing us to identify key nodes involved in a connectivity trait.
-The connection between two nodes in the $\ell$th trait depends on the similarity in the activity of the nodes across the ${R_{\ell}}$ neural events, i.e. $\bm S_{\ell}(u,v) = \sum_{r=1}^{R_{\ell}} d_{\ell}^{(r)} X_{\ell u}^{(r)} X_{\ell v}^{(r)}$, which coincides with the definition of brain connectivity in neuroscience \citep{friston1993functional, friston2011functional}.
-The contribution coefficients $d^{(r)}_{\ell}$ represents the significance of the $r$th neural event in defining the connectivity trait.
-Therefore, LOCUS reveals underlying neural events and brain nodes contributing to the connectivity trait.
+Each of the $R_\ell$ subspace dimension can potentially reveal an underlying neurophysiological event that contributes to the connectivity trait where $\bm x_{\ell}^{(r)}$ captures the activity of $V$ nodes in the $r$th neural event, allowing us to identify key nodes involved in a connectivity trait.
+The connection between two nodes in the $\ell$th trait depends on the similarity in the activity of the nodes across the ${R_{\ell}}$ neural events, i.e. $\bm S_{\ell}(u,v) = \bm x_{\ell}(u)'\bm D_{\ell} \bm x_{\ell}(v)$, which coincides with the definition of brain connectivity in neuroscience \citep{friston1993functional, friston2011functional}.
+LOCUS reveals underlying neural events and brain nodes contributing to the connectivity traits.
 The existing ICA methods do not provide such interpretations and insights.